Raphael-Jin/ML-Platform/README.md

 	-- menu-items		# home page index and the correspond child info (url) -- routes			# url -> resource on the host
 	-- views			# resource on the host
-	...
+		-- ai-model
+			--	record.js	# access the mongo db to get the user's usage of different model ...

 	-- components